Also appears as:

-The roots of the company date back to May 1887 when American Graphophone Company was formed in the US, in 1894 this company & Columbia Phonograph Co. are consolidated to form Columbia Phonograph Company Gen'l, which in the 1900s registered a certain number of trademarks comprising (not exclusively) the word "Columbia", in the United States, UK & other countries.
+The roots of the company date back to May 1887 when American Graphophone Company was formed in the US.
+In 1894 this company & Columbia Phonograph Co. were consolidated to form Columbia Phonograph Company Gen'l, which in the 1900s registered a certain number of trademarks comprising (not exclusively) the word "Columbia", in the United States, UK, and other countries.
 In 1913 Columbia Phonograph Co.
-Gen'l is renamed Columbia Graphophone Company (CGC)
+Gen'l was renamed Columbia Graphophone Company (CGC)

-On the 13th Feb 1917 "CGC" establishes Columbia Graphophone Company Ltd., which it entrusted the management of its business's in the UK & Europe.
-In the same year "CGC" transferred to this newly formed subsidiary the trademark rights (ownership) to the "Columbia" imprint. for the UK & Europe.
+On 13 February 1917 "CGC" established Columbia Graphophone Company Ltd., to which it entrusted the management of its business in the UK & Europe.
+In the same year "CGC" transferred to this newly formed subsidiary the trademark rights (ownership) to the "Columbia" imprint for the UK and Europe.

-In Dec 1917 Columbia Graphophone Manufacturing Company is established in the US, which subsequently acquires American Graphophone Company holding in Columbia Graphophone Company & Columbia Graphophone Company Ltd.
+In Dec 1917 Columbia Graphophone Manufacturing Company is established in the US.
+This company subsequently acquires American Graphophone Company holding in Columbia Graphophone Company & Columbia Graphophone Company Ltd.